 Edit the traffic allocated to a combination

-The traffic to be distributed among all combinations must total 100%.
+You must distribute the traffic among all combinations to total 100%.

-You can edit the traffic for a given combination only if it is selected.
+You can only edit the traffic for a given combination if you select it.
 By default, all combinations are selected.
 Just click in the selection box to uncheck the combinations you want to de-select.